-The MALTS program is geared toward currently-employed working professionals who are in a position of leadership or actively advancing toward a position of leadership.
+The MALTS program is geared toward currently employed working professionals who are in a position of leadership or actively advancing toward a position of leadership.
+If you are not currently employed but you feel that the MALTS program is the right next step for you, please contact us and we will be happy to discuss your situation.